mdabidullah/lumensuite/packages/docs/guide/working-with-block-tree.md

 ## Selecting Blocks

 The essence of editor lies in allowing users to **dynamically select and modify** the data.
-In BlockSuite, you can use the `SelectionManager`, which is responsible for managing selections, through `std.selection` or `host.selection`.
+In LumenSuite, you can use the `SelectionManager`, which is responsible for managing selections, through `std.selection` or `host.selection`.
 As an example, after selecting some blocks in the editor, you can execute the following code snippets line by line in the console:

 ```ts
 // Get current selection state